| Home |

 - Jump up in to the back seat of the car.
 We're not sure why he

-eventually.
-There's no good reason why this is different from "Up", but
+does it eventually.
+There's no good reason why this is different

 - Look (*)

-- Look at me so I can take your picture.
+- Look at me so I can take your picture, or so that you'll see

 - Excuse me (**)